JuBiotech/peak-performance/paper/paper.md

 The second Excel file created is denominated as "area_summary.xlsx" and is a more handy version of "peak_data_summary.xlsx" with a reduced degree of detail.
 As implied by the name, from the peak parameters only the peak area remains and the columns are trimmed down to the essentials.
 Since subsequent data analyses will most likely rely on the peak area, first and foremost, this sheet should facilitate the further usage of the data.
-The most valuable result, however, is the storage of the inference data objects created only when a signal was identified as a peak.
+The most valuable result, however, are the inference data objects saved to disk for each signal for which a peak function was successfully fitted.
-Conveniently, the inference data objects saved as $\texttt{*.nc}$ files contain all data and metadata related to the process enabling the user to be able to perform diagnostics or create custom plots not featured in $\texttt{PeakPerformance}$.
+Conveniently, the inference data objects saved as $\texttt{*.nc}$ files contain all data and metadata related to the Bayesian parameter estimation, enabling the user to perform diagnostics or create custom visualizations not already provided by $\texttt{PeakPerformance}$.
 Regarding data visualization with the matplotlib package [@matplotlib, @matplotlibzenodo], $\texttt{PeakPerformance}$'s $\texttt{plots}$ module offers the generation of two diagram types for each successfully fitted peak.
 The posterior plot presents the fit of the intensity function alongside the raw data points.
 The first row of Figure 4 presents two such examples where the single peak diagram shows the histidine (His) fragment with a m/z ratio of 110 Da and the double peak diagram the leucine (Leu) and isoleucine (Ile) fragments with a m/z ratio of 86 Da.